Twilite/HPC-automated/README.md

+# Introduction
+some playbooks to automate sysadmin workflow.

-# HPC-automated
+# License
-Ansible playbooks for HPC
+MIT